Data Center Jobs at Google with Visa Sponsorship

 Which visa types does Google sponsor for Data Center roles?

-Google sponsors H-1B, H-1B1, and E-3 visas for Data Center positions.
+Google sponsors H-1B, H-1B1 visa, and E-3 visas for Data Center positions.
 H-1B is available to most nationalities through the annual lottery.
 H-1B1 is reserved for Singaporean and Chilean nationals and works on a similar specialty occupation framework.
 E-3 is exclusive to Australian citizens and renews every two years without a lottery.

 How do I apply for Data Center jobs at Google?